Automattic/newspack-e2e-tests/README.md

 ## How to

-1. start docker-compose: `$ docker-compose up`
+1. Start docker-compose: `$ docker-compose up`
-1. wait for `Complete!
-WordPress has been successfully copied to /var/www/html` message from `wordpress_local` container in the logs
-1. in a new terminal session, run setup script in the container: `$ npm run wp:setup`
+1. In a new terminal session, run setup script in the container: `$ npm run wp:setup`
-1. start Cypress:
+1. Start Cypress:
   - no UI, run headless - `$ npm run test:ci`
   - with Cypress UI - `$ npm run test`